zoffline/zwift-offline/README.md

 <details><summary>Expand</summary>

+* __NOTE:__ instead of performing the steps below you can instead use the "Strava" button in the launcher window to authorize (Windows and macOS only).
 * [OPTIONAL] Get CLIENT_ID and CLIENT_SECRET from https://www.strava.com/settings/api
 * Run ``scripts/strava_auth.py --client-id CLIENT_ID --client-secret CLIENT_SECRET``
   * Or, if using the Windows zoffline.exe version without Python installed you can run ``strava_auth.exe`` obtained from https://github.com/zoffline/zwift-offline/releases/tag/zoffline_helper in place of ``scripts/strava_auth.py``
   * Run without arguments to use default values.
 * Open http://localhost:8000/ and authorize.
 * Move the resulting ``strava_token.txt`` (saved in whatever directory you ran ``strava_auth.py`` in) into the ``storage/<player_id>`` directory.
-  * If multiplayer is enabled, use the Strava button in the launcher window to authorize.
 * If testing, ride at least 300 meters, shorter activities won't be uploaded.

 </details>